recursecenter/blaggregator/README.md

 ### My blog post appears on blaggregator but no Zulip notification sent.

+- When a blog is added to Blaggregator, all the posts currently in the feed are added to the DB (and therefore marked as seen).
+No notifications are sent for these posts.

-No Zulip notifications are sent for posts that were made before the blog was added to blaggregator.
+- From the next crawl onwards, for every crawl a maximum of 2 notifications are sent for posts that haven't already been seen by blaggregator.

 ### My blog is multi-purpose and not wholly code/Recurse Center specific